urbinacity/accounting_notebook/README.md

 Builds the Go module into a binary executable

 ## API Endpoints

+Included in this repository, you can find an example Postman collection: **Accounting Notebook.postman_collection.json**, simply import it to start using<br />

 - **GET /**: displays transactions list
 - **GET /api/transactions**: Obtains the list of transactions